Horseweed in Canberra, ACT

 Leaf length: 2 to 10 cm long

 Fleabane seeds only emerge from on or near the soil surface.
 When they are sown on the surface, 5% of the seed remains viable after 12 months.
-After burial at 50 mm and 100 mm for 12 months, 10% and 15% of buried seeds maintain their viability.
+After burial at 50 mm and 100 mm for 12 months, 10% and 15% of the seeds maintain their viability.

-Habitat: Fleabane is mainly a weed of roadsides, especially if bare soil exists where it can germinate.
+Habitat: Fleabane is a weed of roadsides, especially if bare soil exists where it can germinate.
 More on lawn and turf grass weeds is in our weed ID chart.

 Thanks to The Atlas of Living Australia for the distribution map.